 Nirmala Sitharaman, India's Finance Minister, suggested taxing digital assets, which has stoked more discussion about whether cryptocurrency transactions should be allowed in India.
-While many have welcomed the government's move to tax virtual currencies as the first step towards recognising them, no formal statement has been made by the government about the legality of such currencies in India.
+Under section 194S, 1% TDS is levied on crypto transactions.

 One can conclude that cryptocurrencies are unlawful, but there isn't a firm ban on them in India based on several important statements by the Governor of the Reserve Bank of India and other government spokespersons, including the nation's Finance Minister.
 Although unregulated, the Indian government recently executed a 30% tax on cryptocurrency earnings and a 1% tax deducted at source as part of the Union Budget 2022.